rossmoody/Assembl/README.md

  </a>
  <h1>Assembl</h1>
  <p>
-  <b>Dead simple window manager for MacOS</b>
+  <b>Assemble, organize, and maximize all screen windows with one keyboard shortcut.</b>
  </p>
  <br>
 </div>

-Assemble, organize, and maximize all screen windows with one keyboard shortcut.

 ## Features

+- Grid, resize, and rearrange all windows on a screen automatically with one keyboard shorcut
+- Maximize window sizes on the screen using all available screen real estate
--
+- Works with multiple monitors
+- Gather and organize windows from all monitors _(Coming soon)_

 ## Download